boivie/lovebeat/docs/advanced.rst

-You will get some health information about Lovebeat itself, such as the time it takes to save its database, and also status information (as gauges) of all services and views.
+You will get some health information about Lovebeat itself, such as the time it takes to save its database, and also status information (as gauges) of all services and alarms.
 This allows you to correlate service status with other metrics you collect.

 Simply specify a server and the prefix that Lovebeat will use for all metrics